my-language-skills/all-in-one-metadata/README.md

 		* Delete property: **copyrightHolder**
 		* Delete property: **publisher**
 * **BUGFIXES:**
-	* Change the name of the plugin (from draf name to default name)
+	* Change the name of the plugin (from draft name to default name)
 	* Author and Alternative headline from PB Chapter level instead of Site level

 * List of Files revisded